Pretty places to visit when studying in Bournemouth

 Studying in Bournemouth gives students a fantastic opportunity to visit the beautiful local area, with places that have millions of years of history and vast landscapes.
 Below we have listed 5 places you should visit when studying in Bournemouth.

-Christchurch is a medieval town near to Bournemouth, home to a beautiful natural harbour and award winning beaches, which attract over 1.5 million visitors a year.
+Christchurch is a medieval town near to Bournemouth.
+It is home to a beautiful natural harbour and award winning beaches, which attract over 1.5 million visitors a year.
 The historic Priory Church and Castle Ruins offer a glimpse into the past of this seventh century town.

 - Corfe Castle

 Corfe Castle is an 11th century ruin standing at the top of Corfe Village on the Isle of Purbeck.
-It was built by William the Conqueror, as one of the earliest castles built partly using stone (instead of earth and timber) which represented its high status.
+William the Conqueror built it, as one of the earliest castles built partly using stone (instead of earth and timber) which represented its high status.
 Now owned by the National Trust, Corfe Castle receives around 250,000 visitors every year.

 - Lulworth Cove